joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6337077/2025/05/06/aaron-judge-stats-the-windup/

 **Trump’s Wishes Aside, Censoring Racial History May Prove Difficult**\
-`Efforts to take the edge of the nation’s racial past in compliance with White House executive orders are facing resistance from institutions and citizens determined to preserve the truth about Black history.`\
+`Efforts to take the edge off the nation’s racial past in compliance with White House executive orders are facing resistance from institutions and citizens determined to preserve the truth about Black history.`\
 https://nytimes.com/2025/05/06/us/politics/trump-censorship-black-history.html

 **Smoke Billows in Port Sudan as Fighting Continues for a Third Day**\